Book: Technical

 Books with technical information on how to do something or how to use some equipment are called instruction manuals.
 Other popular how-to books include cookbooks and home improvement books.

 Educational

 Students often carry textbooks and schoolbooks for study purposes.
 Lap books are a learning tool created by students.
 Elementary school pupils often use workbooks, which are published with spaces or blanks to be filled by them for study or homework.
 In US higher education, it is common for a student to take an exam using a blue book.

 Religious

-Religious texts, including scripture, are texts which various religions consider to be of central importance to their religious tradition.
-They often feature a compilation or discussion of beliefs, ritual practices, moral commandments and laws, ethical conduct, spiritual aspirations, and admonitions for fostering a religious community.
+Religious texts, including scripture, are texts that various religions consider to be of central importance to their religious tradition.
+They often feature a compilation or discussion of beliefs, ritual practices, moral commandments, and laws, ethical conduct, spiritual aspirations, and admonitions for fostering a religious community.

 Hymnals are books with collections of musical hymns that can typically be found in churches.
 Prayerbooks or missals are books that contain written prayers and are commonly carried by monks, nuns, and other devoted followers or clergy.